-Described as “the loveliest castle in the world”, the 900-year old Leeds Castle is undeniably one of the most famous castles in England.
+Described as “the loveliest castle in the world”, 900-year old Leeds Castle is undeniably one of the most famous castles in England.
 Set amid 500 acres of gorgeous parkland and landscaped gardens, it straddles two islands on a magnificent moat.

 Through the centuries, Leeds Castle has been a Norman stronghold, a royal residence, and a royal palace.
 Its most famous occupant is arguably Henry VIII, who ordered a major renovation from 1517 to make the castle more comfortable for himself and first wife, Catherine of Aragon.

 Today, visitors from around the world visit this stunning castle to soak up history and explore its beautiful grounds.
 Here, you’ll find a maze, vineyard, aviaries, and parkland wildlife.
 Daily activities and events include falconry demonstrations and punting on the moat.
 Pet owners will especially love the world-famous Dog Collar Collection, which offers a fascinating insight into how dog owners have spoiled their pets for over 500 years.

 From the Duke of Wellington to the Queen Mother, the illustrious Walmer Castle has been the residence of many famous names in English history.
 Set on the picturesque Kent coastline, this famous English castle boasts sweeping sea views.
 It was originally built in the 16th century as part of a chain of coastal artillery forts.